SeanRooooney/proposals/015-kafka-topic-encryption.md

 ## Proposal

-*Provide an introduction to the proposal.
-Use sub sections to call out considerations, possible delivery mechanisms etc.*

 An implementation of topic encryption is proposed whereby the message stream between client and broker is intercepted.
 Incoming data messages (Produce requests) are inspected to determine whether their payload should be encrypted according to a policy.
 If so, the data portions are encrypted and the modified